NH, US · AI law tracker

 - other

-Vendors providing property management or pricing software to landlords in New Hampshire may need to adapt their offerings to prevent or detect features that could be deemed 'price-fixing' under this proposed legislation.
+Vendors providing rental pricing software to landlords in New Hampshire may need to adapt their offerings or provide assurances that their tools do not facilitate price-fixing as defined by this bill.

 Sample vendor questions

-- Can your software be configured to prevent or detect 'price-fixing' behavior?
+- Can your software be configured to comply with potential prohibitions on algorithmic price-fixing?

 Intelligence briefs (4)